mcosovic/JuliaGrid.jl/docs/src/examples/dcOptimalPowerFlow.md

 ---

 ## Modifying Generator Costs
 We adjust the cost functions for `Generator 1` and `Generator 3`, making `Generator 1` the highest-cost generator and `Generator 3` the lowest-cost one in the system.
-By updating both the power system model and the AC optimal power flow model simultaneously, we enable a warm start for solving this new scenario:
+By updating both the power system model and the DC optimal power flow model simultaneously, we enable a warm start for solving this new scenario:
 ```@example 4bus
 cost!(system, analysis; generator = "Generator 1", active = 2, polynomial = [2.0; 40.0; 0.0])
 cost!(system, analysis; generator = "Generator 3", active = 2, polynomial = [0.5; 10.0; 0.0])